 Address: 20 W 34th St

 Kicking off the list is the embodiment of the Big Apple.
 Even though I’ve been in the city for over 10 years at this point, I didn’t go up to this popular tourist attraction until late 2021.
-Going through security is like airport-TSA level, and if you’re bringing any photography accessories like tripods, make sure it’s not a collapsible ones, otherwise they’ll confiscate it until you leave.
+Going through security is like airport-TSA level, and if you’re bringing any photography accessories like tripods, make sure it’s not a collapsible one, otherwise they’ll confiscate it until you leave.

 The main deck is on the 86th floor and has both an indoor and outdoor observatory area.
-To the west you’ll get a full view of Hudson Yards, the east shows an uninterrupted view of 1 Vanderbilt and Chrysler Building, and the south can see lower Manhattan and One WTC as well as Exchange Place in Jersey City.
+To the west you’ll get a full view of Hudson Yards, the east shows an uninterrupted view of One Vanderbilt and Chrysler Building, and the south can see lower Manhattan and One WTC as well as Exchange Place in Jersey City.
 There’s an additional indoor deck on the 102nd floor which is newly renovated, but much smaller.

 Address: 30 Rockefeller Plaza